ikelaiah/free-pascal-cookbook/docs/docs/core-tasks/dir-path-filename.md

-# Directories, Path and Filename
+# Directories, Paths and Filenames

 ## Get home directory of current user